fastats/learning/architecture/2018_03_maintainability_by_removing_if/by_language/python/readme.md

 **1st Apr 2018**

-The following are three examples of non-OO approaches using pure Python.
+The following are examples of non-OO approaches to the Rock-Paper-Scissors game using pure Python; the commentary below relates to extension of the game to support a fourth move (paperclip).

 ## Update unit tests